ECONOMICS

 MICRO ECONOMICS

-• The application of micro economicanalysis on theories related to Consumer Behaviour, Production, Cost, Product and Factor Pricing
+• The application of microeconomic analysis to theories related to Consumer behaviour, Production, Cost, product, and Factor Pricing

-• Understand the basic concepts of economics to apply it in the professional pursuits
+• Understand the basic concepts of economics and apply them in your professional pursuits.

-• Display the ability to evaluate the market condition and analyze the prices
+• Display the ability to evaluate the market condition and analyse the prices.

 II Semester – ECO 2.1